canonical/certification-docs/Policy_Guide.rst

 Non-Blocking Test
     Tests or areas that are tested but do not block Certification if they fail.
+    These could be newly introduced test cases, informational jobs, or other items that we want to have run but will not block a certification.

 IHV
     Independent Hardware Vendor, or the entity that builds components and